Yishai8/files/WpfApp4/External/Readme.txt

 Please note that the following list of utilities is not exhaustive and we encourage you to browse the library using tools as Visual Studio's Object Browser or Reflector to find more.
 Nonetheless, here are the major ones:

- * AssemblyUtilities: represents a set of reflection utilities, e.g. getting assembly paths, getting attributes or members, or parsing assembly qualified names.
+ * AssemblyUtilities: represents a set of reflection utilities, e.g. getting assembly paths, getting attributes or subCat, or parsing assembly qualified names.
  * Authenticode: a utility class to sign file using authenticode and check if files are signed using in-process code, without using the signcode.exe or signtool.exe tools.
  * AutoObject: a utility class to implement objects with typed properties without private fields.
 Furthermore this class supports automatically property change notifications and error validations.
  * BitsServer: a Backgroung Intelligent Transfer Service (BITS) implementation independent from IIS.
 Supports range download and upload (BITS Upload Protocol 1.5).